Clair Blank: The Adventure Girls

-A trilogy by default, The Adventure Girls series was published by A. L. Burt in 1936 and never continued.
+A trilogy by default, The Adventure Girls series was published as a breeder set by A. L. Burt in 1936 and never continued.
 All works were copyrighted on April 27, 1936, the same day as Beverly Gray on a World Cruise.
-Although a fourth work was advertised at the end of the third, it was never published; where the Beverly Gray series survived and prospered following the publication of its four part breeder set, The Adventure Girls series was unable to catch on.
-Purchased by Saalfield Publishing in 1937, the series was entirely shelved until being reissued in the fall of 1942.
-None of the books had their copyright renewed and are now in the public domain.
+Although a fourth work was advertised at the end of the third, it was never published.
+Unlike the Beverly Gray series, which was purchased by a publisher able to issue new titles, in 1937 The Adventure Girls series was purchased by Saalfield Publishing, which simply reprinted the titles in its catalog.
+Even then, new printings were not issued until the fall of 1942.
+None of the books had their copyright renewed.